petter-holmberg/cpp-ref/stl.md

 All STL [Containers](#Containers) offer four types of iterators:  `iterator`, `const_iterator`, `reverse_iterator` and `const_reverse_iterator`.

+All STL [Containers](#Containers) offer the `begin()` and `end()` functions returning iterators for that container.

 An `iterator` can be implicitly converted into a `const_iterator` or a `reverse_iterator`, and a `reverse_iterator` into a `const_reverse_iterator`.
 The `.base()` function of the reverse variants return their corresponding forward variant.
 [Stroustrup13](#Stroustrup13) §33.2.1

 `iterator_traits` can be used to obtain information about an iterator, such as the underlying value type, even if the iterator is of a simple pointer type.
-It can be used to find an optimal algorithm based on an iterator's category.
+It can be used to find an optimal algorithm based on an iterator's category (which is available as the type of its `ìterator_category` member, an "iterator tag" type containing no data).
 [Stroustrup13](#Stroustrup13) §33.1.3

 For container insertion or erasure, typically prefer using the normal iterator even when other options are available.
 [Meyers01](#Meyers01) §26